Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 Our somatic needs are pure energy over which we have no control.
 If these basic needs are not met, the body is unable to function sufficiently to consider any other needs.
 We will kill to meet these needs.

 Returning to the chakra system, this is all base chakra stuff; shit, pee, sex and survival.
-It also explains the run on toilet rolls in the first lockdown.

 2: Safety Needs